community.vmware.vmware_custom_attribute module – Manage custom attributes definitions

 Note

-All modules requires API write access and hence is not supported on a free ESXi license.
+All modules require API write access and hence are not supported on a free ESXi license.

 All variables and VMware object names are case sensitive.